 Once you’ve installed WordPress, the next step is making it look good.

 The default theme that comes with WordPress changes each year and it’s usually good enough to get going.
-The current theme is called 2017.
+The current theme (even though we’re in 2018) is called 2017.
 This is what it looks like:

-Once installed, you can make changes to theme.
-All you have to do is login and look for, and click, the blue Customize Your Site button in the dashboard.
+Once installed, you can make changes to the theme.
+All you have to do is log in and look for, and click, the blue Customize Your Site button in the dashboard.

-Once clicked, you’ll see a list of options which enable you to do many things including: enter your site’s name, change colors, add a video to the front page, change the default photo and create menus.
+Once clicked, you’ll see a list of options which enable you to do many things including enter your site’s name, change colours, add a video to the front page, change the default photo and create menus.